united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/reference/helm-chart.md

 {{% notice note %}}
 When a parameter contains `.` (dot) characters, it means that it is a nested parameter.
-For example, in the `tls.factoryinput.cert` parameter the `cert` parameter is nested inside the `tls.factoryinput` section, and the `factoryinput` section is nested inside the `tls` section.
+For example, in the `tls.factoryinsight.cert` parameter the `cert` parameter is nested inside the `tls.factoryinsight` section, and the `factoryinsight` section is nested inside the `tls` section.
 {{% /notice %}}